delta-exchange/just-the-docs/docs/tutorials/turbo-options.md

 **Scenario 1** BTC spot price goes to 11248 after 2 hours

-Since the spot price has gone below the Knocout Price, the Turbo Calls expire immediately with a residual value of 0.
+Since the spot price has gone below the Knockout Price, the Turbo Calls expire immediately with a residual value of 0.
 You realise a loss of USDT 100.

 **Scenario 2:** BTC spot price is at 12000 when the Turbo calls expire